Binish077/Mental-Health-app/README.md

 # Mental-Health-app
-Check it out here: https://devpost.com/software/peaceflow This is a mental health app that aims to help you check in everyday with how you are feeling, meditate, learn more about mental illnesses, and take a symptoms quiz.
+Check the app out here: https://devpost.com/software/peaceflow This is a mental health app that aims to help you check in everyday with how you are feeling, meditate, learn more about mental illnesses, and take a symptoms quiz.

 ## Option 1 (Journaling)- Code by Sachin